dukeb1212/uav-netsim/README.md

 #### 1.2.
 Ubuntu

 This project is developed and tested on Ubuntu 22.04 Jammy.
 Other Ubuntu OS versions (Focal, Noble) can be used but might have unexpected problems.

+*First you may have to link the GitHub account to the Epic Games account at https://www.epicgames.com/account/connections*

+*Also create and add SSH key of your computer to GitHub in the Setting since GitHub remove the password method*

 - Go to the Unreal Engine repository https://github.com/EpicGames/UnrealEngine and clone the repository.
-*** First you may have to link the GitHub account to the Epic Games account at https://www.epicgames.com/account/connections ***
-*** Also create and add SSH key of your computer to GitHub in the Setting since GitHub remove the password method ***

   ```bash
   git clone -b 4.27 git@github.com:EpicGames/UnrealEngine.git